malet-ds/MLEngineerWithAzure/capstoneProject/README.md

 ![Hyperdrive Saved and Registered](./img/hyperSavedAndRegistered.gif)

+This is not a very good model.
+The best $r^2$ reached was around 0.61, while the correlation between median house value and median income of the block is 0.69

 ## Model Selected

 Based on $r^2$, I decided to deploy the voting ensamble model trained with AutoML.
 Before deploying the model I tested it on a sample of the data that I preserved for this.
 On these data, unseen by the model during training and validation, the model scored $r^2 = 0.9258$, which is an eve n better result that the one achieved at training.
 Then I plotted predicted median house values against actual ones, also for test data.
 The plot is shown below: